smithy-lang/smithy/docs/source/spec/core.rst

 **Validation**

-1. An operation MUST NOT be bound to multiple shapes wihin the closure of a service.
+1. An operation MUST NOT be bound to multiple shapes within the closure of a service.
-2. Every operation shape contained within the entire closure of a service MUST have a case-insensitively unique shape name, regardless of its namespaces.
+2. Every operation shape contained within the entire closure of a service MUST have a case-insensitively unique shape name, regardless of their namespaces.

 .. _service-resources: